Exploring Anisotropic flow via the Boltzmann Transport Equation Employing the Tsallis Blast Wave Description at LHC energies: Results and Discussions

 \begin{widetext}

 \end{widetext}

-In figures~\ref{fig3} and ~\ref{fig4}, we have presented the fitting of the experimental data for elliptic flow ($v_2$) of $\pi^{\pm}$, $K^{\pm}$ and $p+\bar{p}$ at $\sqrt{s_{NN}}$ = 5.02 TeV for Pb-Pb~\cite{ALICE:2018yph} and at $\sqrt{s_{NN}}$ = 5.44 TeV for Xe-Xe collisions~\cite{ALICE:2021ibz}, respectively for the most central as well as peripheral collisions.
+In figures~\ref{fig3} and ~\ref{fig4}, we have presented the fitting of the experimental data for elliptic flow ($v_2$) of $\pi^{\pm}$, $K^{\pm}$, $p+\bar{p}$, $\Lambda+\bar{\Lambda}$ and $\Omega^{\mp}$ at $\sqrt{s_{NN}}$ = 5.02 TeV for Pb-Pb~\cite{ALICE:2018yph,ALICE:2022zks} and at $\sqrt{s_{NN}}$ = 5.44 TeV for Xe-Xe collisions~\cite{ALICE:2021ibz}, respectively for the most central as well as peripheral collisions.
 The present formulation explains the experimental data upto $p_T$ = 10 GeV for pions and upto $p_T$ = 8 GeV for protons.
-For kaons, the fitting is upto only $p_T$ = 4 GeV due to the unavailability of experimental data at higher transverse momentum.
+Our formulation fits the given experimental data for lambda successfully.
+For kaons, the fitting is upto only $p_T$ = 4 GeV and for omega it is upto $p_T$ = 5.6 GeV due to the unavailability of experimental data at higher transverse momentum.
 In Xe-Xe collisions, we have taken the experimental data upto $p_T$ = 6 GeV for pions and protons, as values beyond this threshold manifest considerable error bars.
 For kaons, the range remains at 4 GeV due to data point limitations.
-In order to emphasize the effect of the azimuthal modulation amplitude on the azimuthal flows, here we have considered the $<\beta_r>$ and $T$ as fixed parameters extracted from the fitting of the $p_T$- spectra.
+In order to emphasize the effect of the azimuthal modulation amplitude on the azimuthal flows, here we have considered the $<\beta>$ and $T$ as fixed parameters extracted from the fitting of the $p_T$- spectra.
 We notice that, in both the Pb-Pb as well as Xe-Xe collisions, $\rho_a$ increases as we go from most central to peripheral collisions.